rockerBOO/awesome-neovim/README.md

 - [anuvyklack/fold-preview](https://github.com/anuvyklack/fold-preview.nvim) - Preview closed fold without opening it.
 - [nguyenvukhang/nvim-toggler](https://github.com/nguyenvukhang/nvim-toggler) - Invert text in Neovim, such as toggling between `true` and `false`.
 - [CosmicNvim/cosmic-ui](https://github.com/CosmicNvim/cosmic-ui) - Cosmic-UI is a simple wrapper around specific Vim functionality.
 Built in order to provide a quick and easy way to create a Cosmic UI experience with Neovim!
+- [AckslD/messages.nvim](https://github.com/AckslD/messages.nvim) - Capture and show any messages in a customisable (floating) buffer.

 ### Icon